ASC41

-ASC41 is a thyromimetic prodrug metabolized in the liver by CYP3A4 to an active form, ASC41-A, that is selective for thyroid hormone receptor beta.
-It is developed for non-alcoholic fatty liver disease.
+ASC41 is an experimental thyromimetic prodrug metabolized in the liver by CYP3A4 to an active form, ASC41-A, that is selective for thyroid hormone receptor beta.
+It has been studied for the treatment of non-alcoholic fatty liver disease.

 In 2023, Viking Therapeutics filed a lawsuit against ASC41's developer, Chinese company Ascletis BioScience, accusing it of stealing Viking's trade secrets to develop ASC41 which is allegedly similar to, or identical to, VK2809.

+In 2024, Ascletis discontinued clinical development of ASC41 following unfavorable Phase II clinical trial results.